Prints, Drawings and Portraits

 The prints represent all the major European schools while the drawings are mostly Dutch by origin.
 Current acquisitions reflect contemporary drawing and printmaking in the Netherlands.
 Part of the collections of prints and drawings are large numbers of portraits.

-The prints and drawings can be accessed through the Catalogue.
-While the drawings have been digitised almost completely, this is not yet the case with the prints, including portrait prints.
-Digitisation is an ongoing process and more images will be added in the years to come.
-Via Digital Collections or through the online catalogue snapshots, collections guides and online exhibitions of prints and drawings can be accessed.
-For more information see our Subject Guides.
+Prints, drawings, and collection guides can be accessed through the Catalogue.
+While our drawings have been digitised almost completely, this is not yet the case with the prints, including portrait prints.
+Digitisation is an ongoing process, and more images will be added in the years to come.
+The digital reproductions can be accessed in Digital Collections.
+On the webpage Exhibitions, you will find several online exhibitions of the prints and drawings in our collection.
+For more information, consult the separate subject guides for prints, drawings, and portraits.